wtflmao/wtflmao/README.md

 -->

 ### Who am I ?
-A freshman learning radio wave propagation in Men's Vocational and Technical School of Northen Thunder Village (MVTSNTV).
+A freshman learning radio wave propagation in Men's Vocational and Technical School of Northern Thunder Village (MVTSNTV).

 ### Where am I?
 Jupiter.
 As same as the location I wrote in my bio.

 ### What are you learning?
-Physics and computer science.
+Physics and Computer Science.

 ### Dream or Technoblade?
 Of course Technoblade.
 Technoblade neva dies!